Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Kid-friendly Restaurants & Cafés at Marina Bay Sands

-Within a shopping mall you probably won’t find a playground or bouncy castle, but if you’re visiting ArtScience Museum or attending a musical or kids theatre show at MBS, these are our top kid-friendly restaurants:
+You won’t find a playground or bouncy castle, within The Shoppes at Marina Bay Sands but if you’re visiting ArtScience Museum or attending a musical or kids’ theatre show at MBS, these are our top kid-friendly MBS restaurants:

 SweetSpot at ArtScience Museum

 SweetSpot at ArtScience Museum is the only cafe inside the museum (at the entrance) and offers a good spot to grab a coffee or wholesome dish like a salad bowl.
-They have a kids menu and treats like frozen yoghurt so it’s a hit with kids pre or post a trip to the FutureWorld exhibition.
-Book here now
+They have a kid’s menu and treats like frozen yoghurt, so it’s a hit with kids pre or post trip to the FutureWorld exhibition.
+Book here now.

 Black Tap: kid-friendly menu